bt-trx/manual.bt-trx.com/README.md

 This manual is [mkdocs](https://www.mkdocs.org/) based.

-## Install mkdocs and rtd-dropdown theme
+## Install mkdocs, mtdocs material and rtd-dropdown theme

 `python -m pip install mkdocs`

+`python -m pip install mkdocs-material`

 `python -m pip install mkdocs-rtd-dropdown`

 **Important: Each file name needs to be the same as the first heading in each file.**